Skip to main content

 The most traditional way to welcome new neighbors is to stop by when they are home with a simple batch of baked goods in hand.
 Cookies, brownies and blondies are easy to make.
 Or you can make a themed breakfast basket, such as pairing a baked (or purchased) coffee cake with a bag of coffee.
 If the new family has kids, enlist your own kids to bake and bring the sweet treats with you, to help alleviate the stress the new kids must be feeling after leaving friends from their old neighborhood.

-If your new neighbors are hiring movers near me to move out in during the summer, and you grow vegetables or flowers, share some bounty from your garden.
+If your new neighbors are moving in during the summer, and you grow vegetables or flowers, share some bounty from your garden.

 Another practical, creative way to welcome new neighbors is to collect menus from local restaurants, providing critical intel on the best takeout in town.
-You can also compile a list of your favorite plumbers Wollongong, commercial electrician and other home repair contacts—perfect for people discovering the quirks of their new house.
+You can also compile a list of your favorite plumbers, electricians and other home repair contacts—perfect for people discovering the quirks of their new house.

 Whatever you bring over, include a welcome card with your name, cell phone and email and encourage them to reach